 There are few more satisfying meals than a bowl of warm soup.
 The recipe below is a variation of a recipe developed by Dave Lieberman for the Food Network.
-In this recipe, we dispensed with the Parmesan crips and substituted truffle oil and then added a little color – and taste – by introducing Gourmet Living’s Black Mediterranean finishing salt.
-This attractive finishing salt is not yet available for sale, but will be available in late Spring.
-Stay tuned for more news.
+In this recipe, we dispensed with the Parmesan crips and substituted truffle oil and then added a little color with black finishing salt.

 Now, the reason we like this particular soup is that it is low in carbohydrates and rich in flavor by adding the truffle oil and delicious black finishing salt.
 Now many accomplished chefs warn against the overuse of truffle oil and I tend to agree.
 Truffles – whether natural or in oil – tend to overpower most other ingredients.
 Cauliflower doesn’t have a strong taste profile and a little drizzle of truffle oil and the colorful salts adds an elegant touch to this comforting soup.